347-600-5222

 Healthy Options and International Influences

-• Plant-based milks: Soy, almond, and oat milk are replacing dairy for health or lifestyle reasons.
+• Plant-based milks: Soy, almond, and oat milk are replacing dairy.

-• Whole-grain pastries: Healthier versions of the classic cornetto are appearing in bakeries.
+• Whole-grain pastries: Healthy versions of the classic cornetto.

 Breakfast Outside the Home: The Bar Experience